 If, on the other hand, you accept that talent is the creativity needed to turn your learned skills into something more extraordinary, that’s harder to teach.

-Further Reading: How Do You Learn To draw?
+There are more tips here: How Do You Learn To draw?

 You can learn to draw, and in this day and age, there are shortcuts to help you achieve a result that looks “good enough”.
 Most of the time, it’s not about being able to draw well from a technical point of view.
 It’s more about what you want your drawing to represent and how you feel when looking at it.